Hidden voice: How to give voice to mothers of daughters with Turner Syndrome

 A workshop with mothers of girls with TS was facilitated by Dr Collin and textile artist Amanda Clayton on 10th September.
 This interactive workshop presented data from the thesis, stimulating different stories to be shared through sewing, talking, and writing.
 Drawing these voices together saw the very beginnings of the art quilt created.

-This project is a collaboration between KIng's College London's Department of Child & Family Health and Textile Artist, Amanda Clayton, supported by the Cultural Institute at King’s as part of the Early Career Researchers scheme.
+This project is a collaboration between KIng's College London's Department of Child & Family Health and Textile Artist, Amanda Clayton.
+It is supported by the university's Culture team as part of the Early Career Researchers scheme.